The drama of the operating theater:

 Thomas Eakins’ medical paintings and clinical fact

 During the nineteenth century the painting genre of the operating theater emerged — an arresting hybrid of fine art and the art of medicine.
 Highly specialized and hotly debated, its celebrated champion was the American artist Thomas Eakins, both appreciated and condemned for the realism which he brought most notably to his medical paintings.
 The Gross Clinic, 1875, and The Agnew Clinic, 1889, are his most monumental canvases among about 25 that feature medical practitioners.
-With an infusion of related imagery from two recently published collections Open Artstor: Wellcome Collection and Open Artstor: Science Museum Group, we may now probe these powerful and disquieting works with clinical precision.
+With images from the Carnegie Arts of the United States collection, the University of Pennsylvania University Archives, Mauritshuis, Panos Pictures, and an infusion of related imagery from two open collections—Open Artstor: Wellcome Collection and Open Artstor: Science Museum Group—we may now probe these powerful and disquieting works with clinical precision.

 The Gross Clinic depicts Dr. Samuel D. Gross, characterized as the “emperor of American surgery,” in his element at center stage directing his assistants who perform an operation on a patient’s thigh while he also addresses his students.
 A woman recoils at left, the only discordant note to his authority.
 The setting is Philadelphia’s Jefferson Medical College, where the artist himself began to study medicine before choosing a future in art.
 On a canvas measuring about 8 x 6 feet, the figures approach life size.